MadeofTin/maths/docs/mathematical-landscapes.md

 ### Further Work

 * You can Change how you build the chain table.
 Instead of reflecting the table along the diagonal you can flip the values on the opposite side of the diagonal and expand from that value.
-* It seems to work better sometimes then others.
+* It seems to work better sometimes then others, but I have no idea why yet.
 * As the number of nodes increase there is a greater chance that multiple expansions would equal each other. ( 4..9 = 40 & 20..1 = 40 ) You may be able to address this by using a sequential series of prime numbers as the number being expanded.

 [Graph-1]: https://docs.google.com/drawings/d/1eqBASrvcI3p8bWkxX62QI9QNZ--CXPLZohplyegMQo8/pub?w=220&h=149